 Here are some ideas for brainstorming your business name:

 Once you have a few potential names, check the Wyoming secretary of state website to confirm they are available to register.
+Here’s how to do a Wyoming business entity search.
 You should also confirm that the name you want to register conforms to Wyoming regulations on business names.
 Your name must include the phrase “limited liability company,” or one of its abbreviations (LLC or L.L.C.), and your name cannot include words that could confuse your Wyoming LLC with any government agency.
 Your name also cannot include words like bank, insurance, university, (or any similar names) without approval from certain state authorities.

 Additionally, your name must be distinguishable from all other business names in the state.